SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

    in manufacturing and delivery: _an accident_.
    <sup id="fn8a">[[8]](#fn8)</sup> <sup id="fn9a">[[9]](#fn9)</sup> <sup id="fn10a">[[10]](#fn10)</sup>
-   Apparently, when this was discovered, AZ &amp; OX went to the regulatory authorities (FDA, EMA, &hellip; and whatever the Brazilian equivalent is) and dsclosed this.
+   Apparently, when this was discovered, AZ &amp; OX went to the regulatory authorities (FDA, EMA, &hellip; and whatever the Brazilian equivalent is) and disclosed this.
 Good for them; that's the right thing to do.
 The regulatory bodies said to continue as if it had been designed as a 2-dose vs placebo trial, which is about as much as you can do to salvage the situation.